A Compendium of News Pieces and Analysis

 “How the Andhra Crisis is Going to Affect Investment in Indian Microfinance”

 At the industry level, there have been efforts to move towards more responsive microfinance, but more needs to be done with regards to client protection and financial education.
-Recent espousal of “Smart Campaign Partners” by SIDBI may be helpful in guiding the MFIs towards appropriate client protection measures, but the SMART campaigns norms will require tailoring for the Indian market.
+The recent espousal of “Smart Campaign Partners” by SIDBI may be helpful in guiding the MFIs towards appropriate client protection measures, but the SMART campaign norms will require tailoring for the Indian market.

-Riding high on private equity, the growth of Indian microfinance sector has been spectacular over the last 4 to 5 years.
+Riding high on private equity, the growth of the Indian microfinance sector has been spectacular over the last 4 to 5 years.
 According to Sa-Dhan, the Indian microfinance sector grew from USD 252 million to USD 2.5 billion between 2005 and 2009.
-In the same period private equity valuations of Indian MFIs soared.
-As the occasional paper of CGAP on valuation survey explains, the private equity valuations of Indian MFIs were six times the book value and three times the global median.
+In the same period, private-equity valuations of Indian MFIs soared.
+As the occasional paper of CGAP on the valuation survey explains, the private equity valuations of Indian MFIs were six times the book value and three times the global median.
 However, despite these higher valuations, there was no dearth of private equity flowing into Indian MFIs.
-As an article on MicroCapital.org reports that over the last 18 months till June, 2010 there have been 20 deals worth USD 200 million.
-Of course things have changed since October 2010.
+As an article on MicroCapital.org reports that over the last 18 months till June 2010 there have been 20 deals worth USD 200 million.
+Of course, things have changed since October 2010.

-Some explanations for growth of investments in Indian microfinance comes from a recent article of Microfinance Focus which states that India now has the largest microfinance industry with 62% growth in unique clients and 88% per annum growth in terms of portfolio over the past 5 years.
-More importantly, the article also points out on the excellent performance of Indian MFIs on a number of parameters:
+Some explanations for the growth of investments in Indian microfinance come from a recent article of Microfinance Focus which states that India now has the largest microfinance industry with 62% growth in unique clients and 88% per annum growth in terms of the portfolio over the past 5 years.
+More importantly, the article also points out the excellent performance of Indian MFIs on a number of parameters:

 - Indian MFIs on account of their low OER and seemingly good portfolio quality leading to low loan loss provisions,